Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/2 - Fostering-the-development-of-your-concept.md

 In the case of an innovative project, to manage project is simply to design it and execute it. **Design** requires the identification of:

 1. Scope
-   **Product Breakdown Stricture \(PBS\)** in identifying all the components of a product, result of a project.
+   **Product Breakdown Structure \(PBS\)** in identifying all the components of a product, result of a project.
 Then you must identify all the tasks required for the different components.
    **Work Breakdown Structure \(WBS\)** in organize the tasks in hierarchy \(mother tasks and daughter tasks\) which is the heart of the project design.

 2. Ressources
    After scope already defined, you need any necessary resources to execute these tasks.
 Also defined who is responsible for which task in PBS.

 3. Constrains
-   In the case of an innovative project, it is alsi hard to identify components, tasks and ressources from the start of the project as the project will consist in progressively identifying them.
+   In the case of an innovative project, it is also hard to identify components, tasks and ressources from the start of the project as the project will consist in progressively identifying them.

 4. Risks
    To deal with unknown, we need **risk management**.
 In the case of an innovative project, we are facing unpredictable and unkown events.
 It is very hard to anticipate the occurence and the impact.